-If a mattress is certified by a third party to be organic and free of harmful chemicals, you can have confidence that your purchase is good for you and the planet.
-Your sheets and pillowcases may also carry third-party certifications letting you know the materials are organic and free of irritants.
+If a mattress is certified by a third party to be free of harmful chemicals, you can have confidence that your purchase is good for you and the planet.
+Your sheets and pillowcases may also carry third-party certifications letting you know the materials are free of irritants.

 Here are the most important third-party certifications to look for when you’re shopping for a new mattress or bedding.

 Foams that are certified by CertiPUR-US are guaranteed to be low in volatile organic compounds (VOCs), so you don’t have to worry about them off-gassing in your home.
 (Off-gassing is responsible for that icky “new mattress” smell.)
 CertiPUR-US certified foams are also guaranteed to be free of ozone depleters; PBDEs, TDCPP, and TCEP flame retardants; mercury, lead, and other heavy metals; formaldehyde; and phthalates.

 The OEKO-TEX Standard 100 is the internationally accepted standard for certifying textiles and home furnishings.
 Materials like foam, latex, and cotton that carry the OEKO-TEX Standard 100 seal have been tested to ensure they’re free of toxic chemicals.